Methodology

 ## What gets scored

-Every entry on the [leaderboard](https://anc.dev/scorecards) is the output of `anc check <binary>` against a real CLI tool, run on
+Every entry on the [leaderboard](https://anc.dev/scorecards) is the output of `anc audit <binary>` against a real CLI tool, run on

 Brett's machine, committed to the site repo as JSON, and rendered into the per-tool page at `/score/<name>`.
 The